Lobbying FAQ

 - 2. Send an email to cppcompliance@mt.gov stating the date the relationship between the specific principal and specific lobbyist is terminated.

-- 1) The lobbyist would need to file a new L-1 application requesting to represent the Principal
+- First, the lobbyist would need to file a new L-1 application requesting to represent the Principal;

-- 2) The principal would need to file a new L-2 authorization authorizing that lobbyist to lobby on their behalf
+- Second, the Principal would need to file a new L-2 authorization authorizing that lobbyist to lobby on their behalf;

-- 3) The $150.00 lobbyist registration fee would need to be paid to complete the lobbyist application
+- Third, the $150.00 lobbyist registration fee would need to be paid to complete the lobbyist application.

-- 1) The principal would be required to file a Post Special Session L-5 financial report 30 days after adjournment of the special session to disclose money spent on lobbying activity.
+- The principal would still be required to file a Post Special Session L-5 financial report 30 days after adjournment of the special session to disclose money spent on lobbying activity, regardless of activity.